 will provide the Decisional Participants that submitted the certification a written rationale for such redactions.”

 7.2.
-Issue: The Board power to redact should not be so broad and was not specified in the CCWG-Accountability proposal (CCWG Recommendations Annex 1 – Lines 37-38).
+Issue: The Board power to redact should not be so broad and was not specified in the CCWG Proposal (CCWG Proposal, Annex 1, Paragraphs 37-38).
 The CCWG-Accountability accepts that there is a need to provide the Board with the ability to redact some information but believes that the current language would allow the Board to solely determine what it can redact without limitations.
 The CCWG-Accountability believes only a specified lists of grounds, as set out in the draft Bylaws, should be an acceptable basis for redaction.

 7.3.
 Recommendation: Suggest replacing “including” with “in order to” to limit what can be redacted by the Board to a set list of elements.